hinsonan/hinsonan.github.io/_posts/2025-08-24-gradient-probing.md

 ## Conclusion

 These are all ways in which you can explore gradients.
 Remember you are the investigator and it is up to you to build the tools needed to diagnose why a model may not be learning.
 It is difficult to know exactly why a model is struggling but you can slowly chip away at it over time.
-There are other techniques besides the ones mentioned in this article.
 Many people do not use these methods and they struggle when it comes to debugging their models.
 So hop aboard the next UFO and begin to probe your model.